 Ultimately, the length of the break you and your partner need depends on your personalities and also on the magnitude of the fight.

-How Long Should a Relationship Break Caused by External Factors Last
+How Long Should a Relationship Break Caused by External Factors Be

-Relationship breaks caused by external factors are always more tricky to deal with, that’s why they tend to last longer.
+Relationship breaks caused by external factors are always more tricky to deal with, that’s why they tend to be longer.

 These types of breaks can generally last between one day to up to a week.